 I sent in all my materials, but my status online says my file is incomplete.

 In most cases, your file is incomplete because we have not yet received your LSDAS report from LSAC.
-There is a slight time delay in when we receive your application and LSDAS report and manually indicate they have been received.
+There is a slight time delay in when we receive your application and LSDAS report and processed the files as received.
 If you find that your status has remained incomplete for some time, please contact the Admissions Office at (614) 292-8810 or email at email@example.com.

 How is my application evaluated?